Software defined radio antenna

 ChipDesign's tunable antenna for mobile devices consists of a low-profile electronically-tunable electrically-small (18.5 cm long) slot antenna, which allows for improved receiver selectivity1.
-The tunable antenna can be used in conjunction with software defined radios (SDRs) such as for example the Ettus/NI USRP, the FlexRadio, the FUNcube Dongle, the HackRF and the RTL-SDR.
+The tunable antenna can be used in conjunction with software-defined radios (SDRs) such as for example the Ettus/NI USRP, the FlexRadio, the FUNcube Dongle, the HackRF, and the RTL-SDR.

 Tunable elements: 3 RF varactor diodes integrated in the radiating aperture for improved antenna match tuning.
 The tuning time is limited by the RC constant of the low pass filter on the PWM outputs.
-The RF varactor diodes do generate spurious emission.
+The RF varactor diodes do generate spurious emissions.

 Seeed version - Test hardware influencing the antenna match: Seeeduino Lotus micro-controller board and 10 cm U.FL to SMA adapter.

 1. UWB antennas, such as the log-periodic and the Archimedean spiral antenna, are electrically-large and therefore do not allow for MIMO on the handset, and offer no selectivity.↩

 2. 3.3 V mbed micro-controller boards will require 3.3 V to 5 V level shifters to be inserted to bias the varactors up to 5 V and cover the entire tunable frequency range of the tunable antenna.↩